 Why you need a graphic design resume

-First impressions matter a good deal when employers and recruiters determining which resume to focus on next.
+First impressions matter a good deal when employers and recruiters determine which resume to focus on next.
 In 2018, a study from Ladders analyzed how long recruiters spend looking at resumes and which details they focus on.
 The results proved that on average, it takes only 7.4 seconds to make up their mind about a potential applicant.

-When a new job or gig opens up, you can compete with between dozens to hundreds of other graphic designers working today.
+When a new job or gig opens up, you can compete with dozens to hundreds of other graphic designers working today.
 To stand out amongst candidates whose experience might look similar to your own, you need a polished graphic designer resume.

 Your resume provides a prospective employer or client with relevant details regarding your experience, including: